Darkness settled in.

 I accept the TRUTH.
+And I bow.

-And with my new Spirit armor, I walk from room to room, declaring my home a sanctuary of His peace, His love, His joy, His presence.
+Rising with fresh faith, and with my new Spirit armor, I walk from room to room, declaring my home a sanctuary of His peace, His love, His joy, His presence.
 I rebuke and cast out anything that isn’t from Him, and explain that it isn’t allowed here.
 ANYMORE.
 EVER.

 A peace rests on me.
 I didn’t know to ask for it.
 I didn’t know how.
 I just know it came.